MrMugiwara/phpggc/README.md

+## Note:

+This is a temporary branch of PHPGGC, which includes PHARGGC a secondary tool which can be used to encapusalte PHPGGC's payloads in a Phar archive.
+This can then be used to exploit a variety of exploit scenarios where we can cause a target application to access the archive through the "phar://" stream wrapper.
+More details on the attack are available in the [whitepaper](http://i.blackhat.com/us-18/Thu-August-9/us-18-Thomas-It%27s-A-PHP-Unserialization-Vulnerability-Jim-But-Not-As-We-Know-It-wp.pdf) and [slides](http://i.blackhat.com/us-18/Thu-August-9/us-18-Thomas-It%27s-A-PHP-Unserialization-Vulnerability-Jim-But-Not-As-We-Know-It.pdf) from Black Hat USA 2018.

 # PHPGGC: PHP Generic Gadget Chains

 *PHPGGC is a library of unserialize() payloads along with a tool to generate them, from command line or programmatically*.